dimajix/flowman/docs/spec/target/sftpUpload.md

 when `merge` is set to `true`.
 Has no effect otherwise.

 * `overwrite` **(optional)** *(type: boolean)* *(default: true)*:
 Set to `true` in order to overwrite existing files on the SFTP server.
-Otherwise an existing file will result in an error.
+Otherwise, an existing file will result in an error.

 ## Description